Quickscribe Services Ltd.

 Canada Labour Code

 The Canada Labour Code ("the Code") prescribes the minimum labour standards for federally regulated workplaces.
 On October 29, 2018, the Federal Government introduced in First Reading Bill C-86, in order to amend a number of provisions of Part III of the Code.
 Bill C-86 received Royal Assent on December 13, 2018, and thus began the so-called "modernization" of the Code.
 The amendments will likely come into effect by the end of 2019, though the timeframe is not entirely clear at this point.
-The amendments are to the benefit of employees, with increases in leave provisions, termination notice and vacation pay, and the implementation of an equal pay rule.
-A general overview of some of the key amendments to the Code are detailed below: Read the full article by Elise Calvert and Michael D. A. Ford, Q.C. with DLA Piper.

-Human Rights and Labour Legislation Held not to Oust Jurisdiction over
+Human Rights and Labour Legislation Held Not to Oust Jurisdiction over

-Class Action for Breach of Employment Contranct
+Class Action for Breach of Employment Contract

-In Lewis v.
-WestJet Airlines Ltd., the British Columbia Court of Appeal confirmed that the court's jurisdiction to hear cases alleging breach of an employment contract will not be ousted by the operation of the Canadian Human Rights Act, or the Canada Labour Code, even if discrimination or harassment is alleged.
-Lewis is a proposed class action that has not yet been certified.
-Ms. Lewis brought an action for breach of contract against her employer, WestJet, for allegedly failing to fulfil an "Anti-Harassment" promise contained in her and her colleagues' contracts of employment.
-The promise had incorporated WestJet's various policies relating to human rights and discrimination.
 WestJet brought an application to strike the class action on the basis that the courts lacked jurisdiction to hear the dispute.
 WestJet argued that the substance or essential character of the claim was that WestJet had breached the proposed class' statutory rights protected under the Canadian Human Rights Act and the Canada Labour Code by failing to provide a workplace free from discrimination, sexual and other harassment.
 As a result, WestJet alleged that the pleading of "breach of contract" was merely a drafting technique disguising the true substance of the claim, which was properly within the jurisdiction of the Canadian Human Rights Tribunal.
 The plaintiff argued that this was not a case where she was seeking to enforce statutorily conferred rights through a civil action where those rights arose solely from statute.
 Rather, her claim was for breach of the employment contract.
 While the statutory rights conferred under the human rights and labour legislation may overlap with or replicate her rights under the employment contract, this should not prevent her from choosing her cause of action, remedy or procedure (i.e. through a class proceeding).
 Read the full article by Shelby Liesch with Borden Ladner Gervais LLP.

 Independent or Dependent Contractor?
 BC Court Finds No